SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/DeleteFromListDefinition.md

 Delete a list item from the specified list defintion

-**Parameters:**
+## Parameters

- - **id** The identity of the list item to delete
+* **id** The identity of the list item to delete
- - **udListDefinitionId** The id of the list definition, indicating which list to delete the items from.
+* **udListDefinitionId** The id of the list definition, indicating which list to delete the items from.
 Negative numbers indicate TableNumber value instead of UDListDefId. e.g. -64 = category.

 ```crmscript
 NSListAgent agent;